weekplan/www/_drafts/_posts/what-s-new-in-week-plan-2-104-1.md

 ## **Fixed: Can’t Assign Roles to Task**

 Some of our users reported having difficulties assigning roles to asks.
-Well, we finally fixed that issue.
+Well, we finally fixed the issue.

 ## **Fixed: Reset Time Tracked Value Issue**